 Editor, introduce changes on page 415, line 28 as below, [1]:

 The first path is selected if the FORMAT parameter is EDMG.
 In this case, the modulation is defined by EDMG_MODULATION parameter.
 If EDMG_MODULATION parameter is set to EDMG_C_MODE, EDMG_SC_MODE, or EDMG_OFDM_MODE, then it indicates EDMG control mode, EDMG SC mode, or EDMG OFDM mode defined in 30.4, 30.5, and 30.6, respectively.
-An example of the EDMG PHY transmit procedure provided in this subclause does not include optional features like A-PPDU, SU with multiple space-time streams, STBC, DCM SQPSK, and MU transmission.
+An example of the EDMG PHY transmit procedure provided in this subclause does not include optional features like EDMG A-PPDU, SU with multiple space-time streams, STBC, DS DCM BPSK, DCM π/2-BPSK and MU transmission.

 Editor, introduce changes on page 418, line 4 as below, [1]:

-NOTE— This procedure does not describe the operation of optional features, such as A-PPDU, SU multiple space-time streams, STBC, DCM SQPSK, and MU transmission.
+NOTE— This procedure does not describe the operation of optional features, such as A-PPDU, SU multiple space-time streams, STBC, DS DCM BPSK, DCM π/2-BPSK, and MU transmission.

 Editor, introduce changes on page 422, line 6 as below, [1]:

-NOTE— This procedure does not describe the operation of optional features, such as A-PPDU, SU multiple space-time streams, STBC, DCM SQPSK, and MU reception.
+NOTE— This procedure does not describe the operation of optional features, such as A-PPDU, SU multiple space-time streams, STBC, DCM BPSK, DCM π/2-BPSK, and MU reception.

 Editor, introduce changes on page 392, line 10 as below, [1]:

-The data blocks shall be modulated using QPSK modulation with static tone pairing.
+The data blocks shall be modulated using DCM QPSK modulation with Static Tone Pairing (STP).
 The EDMG-Header-B shall use the OFDM modulation as defined for the Data field of the PPDU (see 30.6.8.3).

 Editor, introduce changes on page 393, line 16 as below, [1]:

-The data blocks shall be modulated using QPSK modulation with static tone paring.
+The data blocks shall be modulated using DCM QPSK modulation with Static Tone Paring (STP).
 The EDMG-Header-A field shall use an OFDM modulation as defined for the Data field of the PPDU in 30.6.8.3.

 Editor, introduce changes on page 398, line 1 as below, [1]: